LenPayne/CPD2164-Assign7/README.md

 2. But many objects involve convenience methods to initialize in one step, eg- `NSDate* now = [NSDate date]`.

 Submit completed files to [D2L](http://d2l.lambtoncollege.ca) and show your program execution to your instructor/TA during lab.

+### Note for GNUstep

+The starting files include two shell scripts: `runHostname.sh` and `runSecondsAlive.sh`.
+These will perform the steps, within GNUstep, of compiling and running your files.

+So if you store your stuff on the F: drive in F:\CPD2164-Assign7 you would type the following commands to compile and run your files:

+    cd /f/CPD2164-Assign7
+	./runHostname.sh
+	./runSecondsAlive.sh